learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ## Summary

 That was great!
-In what's next, you'll dive a little deeper into evaluating performance of a KNN algorithm!
+Next, you'll dive a little deeper into evaluating performance of a KNN algorithm!